Hradec nad Moravicí: History

 The town experienced significant industrial growth in 19th century and a railway was connected to the town in 1905.
-In 1938, the town was annexed by Nazi Germany.
+From 1938 to 1945, the town was annexed by Nazi Germany and administered as part of the Reichsgau Sudetenland.
 It was returned to Czechoslovakia in 1945, and the town's German population was expelled.
 Between 1968 and 1972, several municipalities were annexed to Hradec.
 In 1972, the town was renamed Hradec nad Moravicí.

 Demographics

+Transport

+The I/57 road from Opava to Nový Jičín passes through the town.

+Hradec nad Moravicí is connected with Opava by a short railway line of local importance.

 Culture

 Beethoven's Hradec is an annual cultural event held in Hradec na Moravicí, described as international music competition and music festival.
 It commemorates two stays of Ludwig van Beethoven at the castle and has been held regularly since 1960.

 Sights

 Hradec nad Moravicí is known for the Hradec nad Moravicí Castle.
 It is a complex formed by the older building, known as White Castle, newer building known as Red Castle, and a large castle park.
 The original Gothic castle was rebuilt into a Renaissance residence by the Pruskovský of Pruskov family after 1585.
 The castle was damaged by fire in 1796.
 It was reconstructed in the Empire style in 1796–1804, and the English-style park was founded.
 The White Castle has retained its Empire appearance to this day.
 In the second half of the 19th century, the complex was extended by the neo-Gothic Red Castle with stables, coach rooms and mural wall.
 The last structure built in the castle complex was the pseudo-Gothic White Tower.

 Today the castle is owned by the state and is open to the public.
 It contains several expositions with valuable collections, and a gallery.
 The castle park with an area of 130 ha is the third largest castle park in the Czech Republic.
 It includes a valuable collection of exotic trees and shrubs.

 The Church of Saints Peter and Paul was built between 1585 and 1594.
 It has the oldest bells in the region.
 Silesian Calvary is a pilgrimage site formed by Stations of the Cross from 1764, leading from the town to Kalvárie Hill.

 Šance are the remains of 18th century military fortifications that were built during the Silesian Wars near Jakubčovice.
 It is the highest point of the town and an observation tower was built here in 2005.